 Reesha joined Watsi on June 30th, 2015.
-Seven years ago, Reesha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Reesha's most recent donation supported SamNeang, a 50-year-old Tuk Tuk driver from Cambodia, to fund spinal surgery.
+Eight years ago, Reesha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Reesha's most recent donation supported Enita, a widowed farmer from Malawi, to fund thyroid surgery.

 Sam Neang is a 50-year-old Tuk Tuk driver, who lives with his wife and three children in Cambodia.
 His wife is a homemaker, caring for their children, who are still in school.
 After he finishes work for the day, Sam Neang likes playing cards with his friends and spending time with his family.
 In 2008, a large stone fell on Sam Neang's back.
 Despite the medications he takes, Sam Neang lives in constant pain and would like to find a way to permanently ease his suffering Sam Neang learned about our medical partner, Children's Surgical Centre, and sought their help.
 On February 1st, surgeons at Kien Khleang National Rehabilitation Centre will perform an L5-S1 fusion procedure, which will secure Sam Neang's spine, improve his mobility, and decrease his level of pain.
 Now, Sam Neang needs your help to fund this $1,035 procedure.
 Sam Neang says: "I don't want to be in pain anymore."